aaronli39/minimalist_flask_app/README.md

 # minimalist_flask_app
-This repository mimics the Flask setup I was taught to use, and I think is the most clear way of learning Flask
+This repository mimics the Flask setup I was taught to use, and I think is the most clear way of learning Flask.
+The bare minimum to run this Flask app would be just to have `app.py` and run the commands below.
+The folders exist just for reference.

 # Setup
 I was taught to use virtual environments so that we can install Flask to these environments and not worry about